 Yes!
 You can absolutely freeze these fresh pasta noodles after they’ve been shaped.

 You’ll need a large baking sheet dusted with semolina flour.
-Simply transfer the cavatelli to the prepared baking sheet and spread them out into one single layer.
+Simply transfer the noodles to the prepared baking sheet and spread them out into one single layer.

-Place the baking sheet in the freezer and allow the cavatelli to freeze until firm.
+Place the baking sheet in the freezer and allow the fresh pasta shapes to freeze until firm.
 For about 30 minutes or so.

 Once firm, transfer them to a plastic freezer bag and freeze up to 3 months.

 You won’t need to thaw them before cooking but they will need a couple of minutes longer to cook.

 If you make this recipe remember to tag @marisasitaliankitchen on Instagram so I can see your creation!